 - Exit the train and head towards the bus terminal

-- Take the Washington Flyer Silver Line Express bus towards IAD, you can also use your SmarTrip card on the bus
+- Take the Washington Flyer Silver Line Express bus towards IAD, pay by cash or credit card only

-Luckily, uberPOOL, Uber’s new carpooling service, lets you book trips to all three airports. uberPOOL allows you to pick up other passengers along the way to help reduce your fare, while also keeping extra cars off the road.
+Luckily, uberPOOL lets you book trips to all three airports. uberPOOL allows you to pick up other passengers along the way to help reduce your fare, while also keeping extra cars off the road.
 You also don’t have to pay high costs to park your car in a lot until you return.
-At the time of writing, an uberPOOL from Rosslyn to IAD was $30.94 with the possibility of that number going down as more passengers get in the car.
+At the time of writing, an uberPOOL from Rosslyn to IAD was $30.94, with the possibility of that price decreasing as more passengers get in the car.

 Considering your first holiday in New York City this year?
 TripperBus goes directly from Rosslyn to New York City nearly every day of the week in just over 4 hours.
 That’s the same amount of time as driving, but now you can…